KramPiotr/private-orderbook/README.md

 #### Public order book implementation

 First of all, I familiarised myself with the way that public order books are efficiently implemented.
-My plan was to adapt it to use FHE (https://github.com/KramPiotr/private-orderbook/commit/bff999be532ca68a81d8b0fa96ce144e3cda98f1)
+My plan was to adapt it to use FHE: https://github.com/KramPiotr/private-orderbook/commit/bff999be532ca68a81d8b0fa96ce144e3cda98f1

 However, upon realising the above challenges and trying out half-baked solutions with public prices but private quantities, I decided to abandon this code and approach all together.